Adobe-Marketing-Cloud/aep-sdks-documentation/beta/aep-offer-decisioning-extension/offer-decisioning-extension.md

-### Retreive offers content
+### Retrieve offers content

-Once the offers have been prefetched, use the `retrievePrefetchedOffers` API to get the contents for the targted decision scopes.
+Once the offers have been prefetched, use the `retrievePrefetchedOffers` API to get the contents for the targeted decision scopes.

 {% tabs %}